How to Create a Fundraising Event Pricing Strategy for Nonprofits [+ Examples]

 How Can You Use Psychology in Your Ticket Pricing Strategy?

 Marketing professionals agree that psychology plays a significant role in selling products.
 The same applies to ticket sales.
-When determining the ticket price points for your next event, you can see how other companies use psychology and see if any of these tricks could help you sell more tickets.
+See how other companies use psychology, and if any of these tricks could help you sell more tickets.

 1. $9.99 instead of $10